fls-bioinformatics-core/auto_process_ngs/docs/source/configuration.rst

-``url``                Base URL to access copied data at ``include_downloader`` Whether to include ``download_fastqs.py`` ``include_qc_report``  Whether to include zipped QC reports
+``url``                Base URL to access copied data at ``include_downloader`` Whether to include ``download_fastqs.py`` ``include_qc_report``  Whether to include zipped QC reports ``hard_links``         Whether to hard link to Fastqs rather making
+                       copies (for local directories on the same file system as the original Fastqs)
 ====================== ==============================================

 For example: